-They call it a congregation, which loosely defines itself as voluntary association of individual Christians which exists to foster worship, service and community.
+In that way of thinking, a congregation is loosely defined as a voluntary association of individual Christians that exists to foster worship, service and community.

 Christians at that time were mostly centered in cities, but occasionally a priest would go out into the country to celebrate the Eucharist with Christians there.

 When the church received legal recognition, Christians began building large churches and cathedrals.

 “For practical purposes, smaller churches were built in the cities and they were called titles or tituly,” Baima said.
 “They are still called that in Rome today.
 They kind of resembled our parishes but they really were chapels for celebrating the Eucharist and the sacraments because that sense of belonging to the one city church was still very strong.”